Last Revision: November 11th, 2016

 An Elder is expected to uphold the Christian faith, maintain godly character, and lead with wisdom and maturity as expressed in 1 Timothy 3.

 THE PASTORAL STAFF implements the church vision and administers the ministry and life of the church.
 The pastoral staff consists of the Lead Pastor and the ministry pastors which are chosen by the congregation.
 The church administrative staff serves under the pastors to effectively accomplish the work of the Lord in the cause of Christ.
-All pastors are ex officio (by virtue of position) members of the Elder Board.
+The Lead Pastor is ex officio (by virtue of position) a member of the Elder Board.
+Other pastors may be included on the Elder board on a case-by-case basis if their role is necessary to the functioning of the board.
 The lead pastor will serve as the chief administrative officer and the head of the pastoral staff.
 It is his responsibility to direct the affairs of the staff, to lead the church in its mission and to feed the flock– giving attention to prayer and the ministry of the word (Acts 6:4).

 THE DEACONS serve the church by giving supervision to the physical aspects of the church’s ministry.
 The deacons serve under the direction of the pastoral staff to make the ministry function effectively.